houdejun214/EasyExplore/README.md

 Easy Explorer is a very useful plug in, Which helps you to browse resources with the native Operating system explorer.
 In the Eclipse, select a file, right-mouse click, and select the 'Easy Explore...'

-Thanks the original author's great work.
-As this plug-in have no update now, but I want it work in Ubuntu And Mac OS, I make some change base on it's open source code.
+Thanks the original author's great work. `As this plug-in have no update now`, but I want it work in Ubuntu And Mac OS, I make some change base on it's open source code.

 ---